[NJC 6 to 14] dependent upon experience/qualifications

-The William Henry Smith School is a non-maintained residential special school for boys aged 7-19 experiencing complex Social, Emotional, and Mental Health challenges.
+The William Henry Smith School is a non-maintained residential special school for boys aged 5-19 experiencing complex Social, Emotional, and Mental Health challenges.
 Our students have a breadth of special educational needs, including learning difficulty and disability.
 We are a not for profit charitable organisation providing ‘Ofsted Outstanding’ education, therapy and care.
 Our vision is to ensure opportunities for success are provided through a diverse programme of bespoke individual learning pathways and life skills across the 24 hour curriculum which serve to develop resilience and skills for life-long learning, happiness and an improved quality of life.
-The school has a strong ethos and culture, built upon firm foundations that underpins all our work on improving quality of life outcomes for our students and their families.
-Our strong focus on keyworking, developing relationships with students and partnerships with parents and carers, has an expectation that all staff across the school are committed to taking on the role with support.
+The school has a strong ethos and culture, built upon firm foundations that underpins all our work on improving quality of life outcomes for our students and their families, through our strong focus on keyworking, developing relationships with students and partnerships with parents and carers.

 The school is committed to safeguarding and promoting the welfare of children and young people and expects all staff to share this commitment.
 The successful candidates will be subject to an Enhanced Disclosure & Barring Service background check (you are applying for a position working in regulated activity).
 The school is also committed to promoting the spiritual, moral, social and cultural development of both students and staff and reflects life in Modern Britain.

-For further information on this post please contact Rajinder Randhawa, Vice Principal at the following email address: firstname.lastname@example.org.
+Visits to the school are encouraged.
+For further information on this post please contact Mick Cartwright, Premises Supervisor on the following email address: firstname.lastname@example.org.

 To obtain an application pack please email email@example.com

 Closing date for applications: Friday, 6 December 2019

 Candidates selected for interview will be contacted on Monday, 9 December 2019

 (If you are not contacted by the school by 10 December 2019 you will not have been selected